cneal05/Engineering_4_Notebook/README.md

 [CrashAvoidanceThreeCode](raspberry-pi/Crash_Avoidance_Part_3.py)

 ### Reflection
-Learning how to use the OLED screen and how to use to two i2cs at once was a bit tough, but after understanding the code that is needed, it was realy quite simple.
+Learning how to use the OLED screen and how to use to two i2cs at once was a bit tough.
+What I had to do was set up a certain area on my breadboard that would make it so I could hook up the accelerometer and the OLED screen at the same time.
+After that I had to use the i2c address test to find the i2c addresses of both the OLED and the accelerometer and then define each with their respective address.

 &nbsp;